oyindonesia/external-api-docs/source/includes/_qris_aggregator.md

 QRIS aggregator allows you to create QRIS transactions as a payment method to be displayed to your customer.

 <aside class="info">
 Note: QRIS as Aggregator is implemented using existing Payment Routing API.
 This section highlights only the parameters and setup relevant for QRIS Aggregator transactions.
 The base URL and core structure remain the same as those used in Payment Routing.
+All transactions will be displayed in OY!
+Dashboard under Payment Routing menu.
 </aside>

 ## Create QRIS Transaction